Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Reduced Lagrange multiplier formulation

-Based upon these observation, in the context of mixed-dimensional modeling, the numerical results in Section \ref{sec:numerics} will mostly focus on the case $N=2$.
-However, it is important to mention that although the normal source is axis-symmetric, this does not hold in general for the displacement solution, for example, in presence of multiple inclusions or general geometries.
+This observation motivates us to consider, for the case of axis-symmetric source terms, only the case $N=2$, since the contribution to the solution of the additional degrees of freedom introduced choosing $N>2$ is expected to be small, in particular, depending on how much the solution $\ub$ differs, locally, from a axis-symmetric (normal) displacement field.
 The numerical test presented in Section \ref{ssec:higher-order} will focus on the error committed when omitting the extra modes.